p4lang/p4factory/targets/switch/bmv2/README.md

 ===================

 This directory lets you run the switch.p4 program using the new behavioral-model code, which we call bmv2.
-All but 3 of the unit tests work with bmv2.

 Unlike in the original behavioral-model code (p4c-behavioral), the data plane and the application run in 2 different processes, and you will have to run these